|

 Other changes that must be reported on the SMRF are:

-A signature is required on the SMRF.
-The SMRF can be signed by the primary person or by any adult food unit member or, if applicable, an authorized representative or legal guardian.
+The SMRF must be signed by the primary person or by any adult food unit member or, if applicable, an authorized representative or legal guardian.

-Any SMRF can be completed and submitted using the paper form, ACCESS, and by phone.
+Food units can complete and submit the SMRF using the paper form, ACCESS, and by phone.
 A “no-changes” SMRF (all information on the mailed form is current and correct) can also be signed and submitted through MyACCESS.

-SMRFs must be submitted by the end of the month the SMRF is due to avoid a break in service.
+Completed SMRFs must be submitted with all required verification by the end of the month the SMRF is due to avoid a break in service.
 When a SMRF is submitted in the month it is due with changes requiring verification, a verification checklist will be sent giving 20 days to provide the requested verification.
-When the due date for verification goes into the month following the due month (7, 13, 19, 25, 31), FoodShare will reopen without a break in service so long as the required documentation is supplied on or before the verification due date.
+When the due date for verification goes into the month after the SMRF was due (months 7, 13, 19, 25, 31), FoodShare will reopen with a break in service unless verification is submitted by the end of the SMRF due month.
+If the food unit submits verification in the month after the SMRF was due, their benefits will be prorated from the date they submitted the required verification.

-If FoodShare closes for lack of SMRF, verification, or other reasons and the food unit takes the required action within the month following the month the form is due (7,13,19,25,31), the agency shall reopen FoodShare under the break in service policy and issue prorated benefits from the date the food unit took the required action.
-The benefit shall be prorated from the date the SMRF is returned if the action was taken prior to or by the verification due date set, or if the reason for closure is because of agency delay.
+If FoodShare closes for lack of SMRF, verification, or other reasons and the food unit takes the required action in the month after the SMRF was due (7,13,19,25,31), the agency shall reopen FoodShare under the break in service policy and issue prorated benefits from the date the food unit took the last required action.
+If the food unit submits a completed SMRF in the month after it was due and submits required verification later in the same month, benefits are prorated from the date verification was submitted.

 Complete Paper SMRF

 To be considered complete, all of the boxes must be checked, and a signature must be provided on the SMRF.
-If a box is checked indicating a change but the details of the change have not been provided, it is still a complete SMRF.
-Missing details related to changes must be requested or the worker must contact the member for clarification.
+If a box is checked indicating a change but verification of the change has not been provided, it is still a complete SMRF.
+Missing details related to changes must be requested or the worker must contact the member for verification.

-When an incomplete SMRF is received, the household is notified that it must provide the missing portions that were not completed.
+When an incomplete SMRF is received, the household is notified that it must provide the missing sections that were not completed.
 The household is only required to return or provide the worker with the information needed for the sections that were not completed.
-The agency will already have the completed portions of the form.
+The agency already has the completed sections of the form.

 Notice: The content within this manual is the sole responsibility of the State of Wisconsin's Department of Health Services (DHS).
 This site will link to sites outside of DHS where appropriate.
 DHS is in no way responsible for the content of sites outside of DHS.